AASHISHAG/open_university_learning_analytics/README.md

 ```

 # Run the code
-after we install below requirments on our system:
+after we install below requirements on our system:
   * sci-kit learn
   * Flask
   * Numpy